0b10/notes/biz/tactics/notes/dirty-tactics.notes.md

 Make the customer "slam the door in your face" multiple times, with offers that they *will* refuse.
 This makes the customer more likely to accept a more reasonable offer.
 This contrasts the foot-in-the-door technique, which starts small and works up to larger requests. [\[3\]][3]

+### Low-ball Technique

+From a buyer's perspective, it involves making a lower than expected offer, in the hopes the seller will lower their price.

+From a seller's perspective, it involves offering a product at a lower price, in the hopes of up-selling more expensive offerings.
+The buyer won't back out because of the good initial deal, and because the add-ons are optional -- this is how they justify the purchase to themself, which leverages cognitive dissonance. [\[4\]][low-ball]

 ### Ambiguous/Subtle Manipulation and Word Play